API Reference

 Live Ingest

-Section titled “Live Ingest”In native builds, you can run an HTTP server that accepts live OTLP/HTTP exports and streams them into the default DuckDB catalog or an attached writable catalog such as DuckLake or an Iceberg REST catalog.
-The server buffers rows and commits them in batches: a POST returns 202 Accepted, and rows become durable at the next background commit or on graceful stop.
-Current native builds commit after about 5 seconds for the oldest buffered row, or when admitted request-body bytes reach about 64 MiB.
+Section titled “Live Ingest”In native builds, you can run a server that accepts live telemetry over HTTP or gRPC and streams it into the default DuckDB catalog or an attached writable catalog such as DuckLake or an Iceberg REST catalog.
+The server buffers rows and commits them in batches: an accepted request returns immediately (HTTP 202 Accepted / gRPC OK), and rows become durable at the next background commit or on graceful stop.
+Current native builds commit after about 5 seconds for the oldest buffered row, or when admitted request-body bytes reach about 128 MiB.

 See the Serve Reference for parameters, catalog targeting, endpoints, auth, and buffered commit behavior.
 For task-oriented walkthroughs, start with the Live Ingest Quickstart, Stream to Local DuckLake, Stream to Remote DuckLake, Stream to Parquet, Stream to Amazon S3 Tables, or Stream to Cloudflare R2 Data Catalog.